Flu Shot Information

 Flu shots are free for all Yale staff, faculty, students, seniors and Yale Health members.

-Adults and children over 5 years of age can go to any of the flu clinics.
+Adults and children (5 years and older) can go to any of the flu clinics.

 Children 6 months through 4 years can ONLY go to the flu clinics offered at the Yale Health Pediatrics Department.